simolus3/web3dart/README.md

 The library can parse the abi of a smart contract and send data to it.
 It can also listen for events emitted by smart contracts.
 See [this file](https://github.com/simolus3/web3dart/blob/development/example/contracts.dart) for an example.

+### Dart Code Generator
+The library generates dart class to easely interact with smart contract.
+The file dartgen.dart can be compiled to an executable file or run as application:
+`dart compile exe dartgen.dart`
+`./dartgen.exe abi.json 0x0000000000000000000000000000000000000000 contractName`
+`output: File contractName.dart successfully created!`

 ## Feature requests and bugs